Disease of despair: Hispanic Americans

+History

 Mortality and morbidity rates in the United States have been decreasing for decades.
-Between 1970 and 2013, mortality rates fell by 44% and morbidity was on a decline even among the elderly.
-After 1998, mortality rates in other rich countries have been declining by 2% a year; midlife mortality fell by more than 200 per 100,000 for Black non-Hispanics and by more than 60 per 100,000 for Hispanics during the 1998-2013 period.
-The infamous AIDS epidemic was brought under control – in 2018, only 37,968 people received an HIV diagnosis in the USA and its 6 dependent areas, which is an overall 7% decrease compared with the year 2014.
-Cardiovascular disease and cancer, the two biggest killers in middle age, are also on a decline, even though the still growing problem with obesity is not getting under control yet.
-Despite all of these satisfactory numbers, White non-Hispanic population exhibits an increase in premature deaths, especially in those caused by suicide, drug overdose and alcoholic liver disease.
+Between 1970 and 2013, mortality rates for middle-aged Americans fell by 44% and morbidity was on a decline even among the elderly.
+After 1998, mortality rates in other rich countries have been declining by 2% a year.
+Midlife mortality fell by more than 200 per 100,000 for Black non-Hispanics and by more than 60 per 100,000 for Hispanics during the 1998–2013 period.

+The AIDS epidemic in the US was brought under control.
+In 2018, 37,968 people received an HIV diagnosis in the USA and its 6 dependent areas, which is an overall 7% decrease compared with the year 2014.
+In 2017, cardiovascular disease and cancer, the two biggest killers in middle age, were on a decline, even though escalating obesity remained uncontrolled.
+Despite all of these satisfactory numbers, the White non-Hispanic population exhibited an increase in premature deaths, especially in those caused by suicide, drug overdose and alcoholic liver disease.

-There are two main factors driving this trend.
-Firstly, the data show the US White non-Hispanic population significantly differs from populations in other countries.
-For example, in 2015, drug, alcohol and suicide mortality was more than two times higher among US White non-Hispanics in comparison to people from the United Kingdom, Sweden or Australia.
-In comparison to US Black non-Hispanics, the mortality and morbidity rates are still lower; nevertheless the gap between these groups is narrowing quickly and, for example, for people aged 30–34 the difference between these two ethnicities has almost completely diminished.
-Also, white non-Hispanics aged 50–54 with no more than a high school diploma reached almost 1000 premature deaths per 100,000 in the year 2015, whereas the average for all White non-Hispanics regardless of their education was only around 500 deaths per 100,000.
-Therefore, the factor of education probably negatively correlates with the probability of developing a disease of despair (that means higher education correlates with lower probability of developing a disease of despair).
+There were two main factors driving this trend.
+The 2017 data showed that the US White non-Hispanic population significantly differed from populations in other countries.
+For example, in 2015, drug, alcohol and suicide mortality was more than two times higher among US White non-Hispanics, in comparison to people from the United Kingdom, Sweden or Australia.
+In comparison to US Black non-Hispanics, the mortality and morbidity rates were lower.
+In 2017, the gap between these groups was narrowing quickly.
+For people aged 30–34, the difference between these two ethnicities was almost completely diminished.

+In 2015, White non-Hispanics aged 50–54 with no more than a high school diploma had almost 1,000 premature deaths per 100,000.
+The average for all White non-Hispanics regardless of their education was around 500 deaths per 100,000.
+Therefore, education probably negatively correlates with the probability of developing a disease of despair.
+That means higher education correlates with lower probability of developing a disease of despair.